sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 Spearman’s rank correlations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Pearson correlation coefficient is useful for a lot of things, but
-it does have shortcomings.
-One issue in particular stands out: what it
+The Pearson correlation coefficient is useful, but it does have shortcomings.
-actually measures is the strength of the *linear* relationship between
+One issue stands out: what it actually measures is the strength of the
-two variables.
-In other words, what it gives you is a measure of the
+*linear* relationship between two variables.
+In other words, what it gives you
-extent to which the data all tend to fall on a single, perfectly
+is a measure of the extent to which the data all tend to fall on a single,
-straight line.
+perfectly straight line.
 Often, this is a pretty good approximation to what we
-mean when we say “relationship”, and so the Pearson correlation is a
+mean when we say “relationship”, and so the Pearson correlation is a good
-good thing to calculate.
+thing to calculate.
 Sometimes though, it is not.

 One very common situation where the Pearson correlation is not quite the
 right thing to use arises when an increase in one variable *X*